Trip Overview

 Trip Snapshot

 An OARS representative will meet you at the Dubrovnik Airport and bring you to the Old City.
-You may have time to sightsee before we meet again at 3:30 PM to board the ferry taking us to Lopud Island.
-Lopud is a quaint island with a single village (population roughly 150) tucked into a horseshoe bay, with no roads or cars.
-Lopud is the middle of the three inhabited Elafiti Islands and is the perfect base for sea kayaking and exploring the Elafiti Archipelago.
+You may have time to sightsee before we meet again at 3:30 PM to board the ferry to Lopud Island where we’ll basecamp for several days.

 Enjoy a welcome dinner at one of Lopud’s charming restaurants, while you soak in the lovely setting as the group gets to know one another and learns about the plan for the coming days.